imfl/data-mining/README.md

 ## Introducing Dynamic Time Warping Distance into Matrix Profile

-*This repository is about an academic project on time series data mining.
-For how to compile and use my code, and a full description of the accompanying data set, click here.
-For PDF files of abstract and emprical results, click [here](#user-content-summary).*
+*This repository is about an academic project on time series data mining.*

+- *For how to compile and use my code, and a full description of the accompanying data set, click [here](#user-content-how-to).*

+- *For PDF version of the abstract and emprical results, click [here](#user-content-summary).*

+- *For more information of this project, click [here](#user-content-more-information).*

 Matrix Profile (MP) has emerged as a new concept in the data mining community since 2016.
 It is a framework to extract information from time series, which can be later applied in similarity research.
 Two steps are involved: